ngaut/stackvm/spec.md

 ## 2. Instruction Format
 Each instruction in the plan is represented as a JSON object with the following keys:

-- `seq_no`: A unique integer identifying the instruction's sequence within the plan.
+- `seq_no`: A unique and AUTO-INCREMENT integer identifying the instruction's sequence within the plan, starts from 0.
 - `type`: A string indicating the instruction type.
 - `parameters`: An object containing parameters required by the instruction.